Chan Jian Xiang - Project Portfolio Page

 List Modules/Task Test case:

-focus mod
+focus mod->list

 Expected: Shows the list of modules.

-Test case:focus task
+Test case:focus task->list

 Expected: Shows the current list of tasks. -